Illustration by Emiliano Ponzi

 Best thing about a trip planned in haste: I have no preconceived notions of what my must-sees actually look like.
 After checking in at my hotel and visiting a bakery, I enter Retiro Park, the Central Park of Madrid, where sprinklers make rainbows and turtles sunbathe on rocks (a few engaged in strangely placid acts of copulation).
 When I glimpse Palacio de Cristal, I let out an audible Wow!
 From a distance, the glass pavilion looks like it’s made of cut paper.
 But my favorite spot is Estanque del Retiro, the shimmering lake dotted with rowboats, where I’m serenaded by guitar, then trumpet, then the voice of a young opera singer.
 There’s a softness to it all, the lapping water, the mellow breeze, the deep-blue sky and perfect 75-degree temperature.
 The afternoon sun hangs low.
 It’s magic hour.
 Or maybe it’s just magic.

 By the time I return to the Room Mate Alicia hotel, it’s almost 8 o’clock.
 The place is adorable, like the dorm of your dreams.
 My room is cozy, with a thick platform bed and striped accent pillows.
-My instinct is to lie down, relax with a book.
+My instinct is to lie down, relax with a book, maybe look up how much to tip in Spain.
 But here I am, child-free, my agenda my own, and now I’m gripped with a new anxiety: Fear Of Missing Out syndrome.
 With some weariness, I change into a dress, apply my makeup.
 I’m going out to see a show—after all, I’m in Madrid.

 What else can I see?
 What else can I do?
 Increasingly, I feel energized.
 Maybe a part of my old self does still exist, the one that’s game, curious, excitable.